projectatomic/atomic-site/source/blog/2016-07-11-docker-selinux-flag.html.md

 Docker by default uses a confined SELinux type `svirt_lxc_net_t` to isolate the container processes from the host, and it generates a unique MCS label to allow SELinux to prevent one container process from attacking other container processes and content.

 If you don't specify `--selinux-enabled`, docker does not execute SELinux code to set labels.
 When docker launches a container process, the system falls back to default transition policy.
-This means the container processes will either run as docker_t or spc_t (Depending on the version of policy you have installed.)
+This means the container processes will either run as docker_t or spc_t (depending on the version of policy you have installed).
 Both of these types are unconfined.
 SELinux will provide no security separation for these container processes.

 > In addition, I'm also wondering what the impact will be, when `--selinux-enabed` is set to TRUE together with `--icc` to TRUE?
 Does it have any impact or is it unrelated.
 >